+Credits: 3

+Prerequisite:

+MBAC6121.

+Exclusions:

+Unavailable to students with credit for MBAD625

 The Applied Research Project (ARP) will meet the highest academic standards and will approach a problem in business and/or community economic development in a holistic, multidisciplinary manner.
 A two-person supervisory committee, drawn from different disciplines, will oversee the preparation of the project.
 There is no residency requirement for the research project, which may be completed off site.
 The ARP must be completed within 12 months.

+MECH2133

 TOOLS, FIXTURES, & GAUGING

+Credits: 3

+Prerequisite:

 MECH2164, MECH2137.

+Exclusions:

+Unavailable to students with credit for MECH275.

 Types of tooling systems and fixturing methods utilized in CNC manufacturing and methods of inspection and gauging.
 Topics include: tooling and tool programs for machining centres, EDM, open set-up gauging, functional gauging and coordinate measuring

+MECH2134

 MACHINE DESIGN II

+Credits: 3

+Prerequisite: